 all received Thanksgiving Dinner

-Two days later, the first Japanese troops made their way into HQ Company's bivouac.
-The Japanese officer in charge ordered the Americans out onto the road that ran past their encampment.
-Once on the road, the Americans were ordered to kneel along the shoulders of the road with their possessions on the ground in front of them.
+On April 11th, the first Japanese soldiers appeared at HQ company's encampment, and a Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
+Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
 They remained along the sides of the road for hours.

-HQ Company boarded trucks and drove to Mariveles.
-At Mariveles the POWs were herded onto the airfield, the POWs were lined up for an inspection.
+HQ Company finally boarded their trucks and drove to outside of Mariveles.
+At Mariveles, the POWs were herded onto the airfield, the POWs were lined up for an inspection.
 The Japanese took the prisoners' jewelry and other items that had any meaning to them.

 As the soldiers stood facing the Japanese guards, a line of Japanese soldiers began to form under the command of a sergeant.
 It appeared that the Japanese were going to execute the prisoners.
-A car pulled up and out of the car climbed a Japanese officer, the officer gave orders to the sergeant in charge of the soldiers that they were not to kill the POWs.
-After doing this, he got back into the car and it drove off.
-The Japanese lowered their guns.
+A car pulled up, and out of the car climbed a Japanese officer who gave orders to the sergeant that they were not to kill the POWs.
+After doing this, he got back into the car and it drove off, and the Japanese soldiers lowered their guns.

 Harvey and the other POWs were ordered to move to a school yard where they were made to kneel in the sun without food or water.
 They soon realized that behind them were Japanese artillery firing on Corregidor.
 The American guns on the island began returning fire.
-Shells from the American guns began landing around the POWs.
-The men had no place to hide.
+Shells from the American guns began landing around the POWs, who had no place to hide.
 One group of POWs took cover in a small brick building which took a direct hit killing all of them.
 Three of the four Japanese guns were also destroyed.

-This part of Harvey's life is very skimpy.
-What is known is that Harvey became a guerrilla and continued to fight the Japanese.
+This part of Harvey's life is very skimpy, but it is known is that Harvey became a guerrilla and continued to fight the Japanese.
 It is believed he had been rescued by Filipino civilians who hid him from the Japanese.
-Where he fought and with whom he fought is unknown.
-What is known is that he was captured by the Japanese a little over a year later on May 12, 1943.
+Where he fought and with whom he fought is unknown, but what is known is that he was captured by the Japanese, a little over a year later, on May 12, 1943.

 Having fought as a guerilla, it is very likely that he was tortured during his time in captivity.
-It is known that he was transported by the Japanese to San Fernando.
-It was from this barrio that he escaped on May 25, 1943.
+It is known that he was transported by the Japanese to San Fernando for further interrogation and most likely to be executed.
+Somehow, he escaped on May 25, 1943.

 Pvt.
 Harvey E. Logue was never heard of again.
 It is believed that he was killed while fighting the Japanese.
-On February 1, 1946, he was officially declared dead by the U. S. Army.
+After the war, he was officially declared dead on February 1, 1946, by the U. S. Army.